 2. Chinese New Year Ang Bao Rates are by Hierarchy

-Ang baos are bestowed from “big to small”, “old to young”, and “senior to junior”.
-It’s also largely dependant on the relationship between the giver and receiver.
-Immediate family members are typically given the most generous ang baos, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.
+Ang bao are bestowed from “big to small”, “old to young”, and “senior to junior”.
+It’s also largely dependent on the relationship between the giver and receiver.
+Immediate family members are typically given the most generous ang bao, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.

 For services you frequently use or go to – such as condo staff (security guards, doormen, gardeners), dry cleaners and waiters – just a token amount for luck will do.

 Enrichment Teachers are the same, or slightly higher amount if you wish.
 Note that school teachers are not allowed to accept cash, but you can always send in two Mandarins, Pineapple Tarts, Bak Kwa or Cookie Tins.

 Helpers and secretaries should receive a larger amount as they are your immediate employees.